ExpressTaxExempt

 • Lines 1-11:

-• Enter the value of contributions, gifts, interest on savings, dividends, interest from securities, gross rents, net rental income, capital gain net income, net short-term capital gain, income modifications, gross sales less returns, and allowances, and other incomes in the respective lines.
+• Enter the value of contributions, gifts, interest on savings, dividends, interest from securities, gross rents, net rental income, capital gain net income, net short-term capital gain, income modifications, gross sales less returns, allowances, and other incomes in the respective lines.

 • Line 12: